Today is our daughter’s birthday.

 They told me later, they had not expected her to live.

-After an unbearable few hours, an Italian doctor appeared in the waiting room and told us, though a translator, that our baby was stable.
+After an unbearable few hours, an Italian doctor appeared in the waiting room and told us, through a translator, that our baby was stable.

 However, she was heavily sedated and would probably not wake until the next day.
 He explained that, due to the length of the seizure and their ardent attempt to stop it, they were unsure of the amount of Valium she ultimately received.
 They would not know the consequences of this until – and if – she woke up.
 They would also not know how her brain had weathered this trauma until some of the medicine wore off and they were able to get an EEG.

-We agonized in the waiting room the rest of the night.
+We agonized in the waiting room for the rest of the night.

 The following morning, our baby woke up, very groggy.
 I scooped her close to murmur soothing endearments.
 She opened and closed her little hand, her version of a wave, and slurred “Ciao.”
 Then she fell back to sleep.